yungwine/docs/docs/nodes/mytonctrl/mytonctrl-overview.md

 ## Overview

-To install and manage your own node, use the **MyTonCtrl** open-source tool developed by the TON Foundation.
+To install and manage your own node, use the **MyTonCtrl** open-source tool developed by the TON Core.
 The majority of TON Nodes are reliable and tested by **MyTonCtrl**.

 [MyTonCtrl](https://github.com/ton-blockchain/mytonctrl) is a console application that is a convenient wrapper for fift, lite-client, and validator-engine-console.
 It has been specifically developed to streamline wallet, domain, and validator management tasks on the Linux operating system.